October 26, 2018

 The area supports the winter range for the Redrock/Prairie creek and the Narraway caribou herds, which have been designated as provincially and nationally threatened.
 Given the lack of protected areas within Kakwa, surging industrial activities continue to destroy critical caribou habitat, and jeopardizes the survival of these herds.

-The Kakwa Wildland Provincial Park, designated in 1996, is the only protected area within Kakwa.
-The park is approximately 65,000 hectares, and allows only low footprint recreation.
+The Kakwa Wildland Provincial Park, designated in 1996, is the main protected area within Kakwa.
+The park is approximately 65,000 hectares (650 km2), and allows only low footprint recreation.
+In addition there is a small Provincial Park (Two Lakes PP) plus a handful of Provincial Recreation Areas, all of which total less than 30 km2 combined and are intended largely for non-motorized recreation.
 Most of Kakwa is unprotected public lands that require a science based management plan in order to facilitate the restoration of current and imminent linear disturbances.

 Currently, most of Kakwa has been designated as a Multiple Use Zone, under the Eastern Slopes Policy which has the primary goal of utilizing the full range of resources available within the area with particular emphasis on maintaining the integrity of watersheds and environmental conditions.
 Access to this area is permitted to industry and the public, and is managed under the integrated resources plan of the peace region, in particular the Kakwa-Wapiti subregional plan.
 Kakwa will belong to the Upper Peace Regional Plan (UPRP) for Alberta’s Land use Framework once developed.